-The market supply of drybulk carriers and containerships has been increasing, and the number of both drybulk vessels and containerships on order recently reached historic highs and remains high by historical standards despite a number of order cancellations and delivery delays and continued high in 2013, 2014, 2015 and the beginning of 2016 despite the increased scrapping rate for the last four years.
-Scrapping rate on the containership market remained stable for all of this period.
+The market supply of drybulk carriers and containerships has been increasing, and the number of both drybulk vessels and containerships on order reached historic highs in 2014.
+It remains high by historical standards despite a number of order cancellations, delivery delays and an increased scrapping rate for drybulk vessels during 2015 and 2016.
+The scrapping rate on the containership market also increased in 2016 after dropping in 2015 due to a short-lived recovery of the market.
 If the number of new ships delivered exceeds the number of vessels being scrapped and lost, vessel capacity will increase.
 An over-supply of drybulk carrier and containership capacity may result in a further reduction of charter hire rates.
-As reported by industry sources, the containership fleet increased by 3.1% during 2012, by 5.1% during 2013, by 5.3% during 2014 and by 2.4% in 2015, and by April 1, 2016 stood about 4% higher compared to the end of 2015.
-Specifically, as reported by industry sources, the capacity of the fully cellular worldwide container vessel fleet was approximately 21.0 million teu with approximately another 3.9 million teu, or about 18.6% of the fleet capacity on order, leading to the possibility that the growing supply of container vessels may exceed future demand.
-Similarly, as of April 1, 2016, as reported by industry sources, the capacity of the worldwide drybulk fleet was approximately 800.0 million dwt with 115.2 million dwt, or about 14.4% of the present fleet capacity on order.
-At the same time demolition of the world drybulk fleet was very strong in 2015 and remains strong in 2016.
+As reported by industry sources, the containership fleet increased by 5.4% during 2014, 2.2% in 2015 and 3.2% in 2016.
+So far in 2017, containership volumes have fallen by 0.4%.
+Specifically, as reported by industry sources, the capacity of the fully cellular worldwide container vessel fleet, at the end of 2016, was approximately 20 million teu with approximately another 3.2 million teu, or about 16% of the fleet capacity on order, leading to the possibility that the growing supply of container vessels may exceed future demand.
+Similarly, as of March 1, 2017, as reported by industry sources, the capacity of the worldwide drybulk fleet was approximately 802.5 million dwt with 73.5 million dwt, or about 9.2% of the present fleet capacity on order.
+Demolition of the world drybulk fleet has, thus far in 2017, been moderately strong, just above the 2014 level 3.5m dwt through January-February.
 If the supply of vessel capacity increases but the demand for vessel capacity does not increase correspondingly, charter rates and vessel values could materially decline.

 If such a rate decline occurs upon the expiration or termination of our current charters, we may only be able to re-charter those vessels at reduced rates or we may not be able to charter these vessels at all.
-Many of the drybulk carrier and containership charters we renewed or concluded during 2013, 2014, 2015 and the beginning of 2016 were at unprofitable rates and were entered into because they resulted in lower losses than would have resulted had we put the vessels in lay-up.
+Many of the drybulk carrier and containership charters we renewed or concluded during 2014, 2015, 2016 and the beginning of 2017 were at unprofitable rates and were entered into because they resulted in lower losses than would have resulted had we put the vessels in lay-up.
 Any inability to enter into more profitable charters may require us to raise additional capital in order to remain compliant with our loan covenants and may also affect our ability to pay dividends in the future.